samrocketman/yml-install-files/docs/yaml-examples.md

 ./download-utilities.sh --download docs/examples/scala.yml scala=2.13.12
 ```

+# GPG signature verification

+To perform signature verification, you typically need to do the following:

+- You should name the `utility` the name of the archive and the `dest`
+  should be set where you expect the extraction to occur.
+- Remove the downloaded archive after extraction (optionally) with
+  `post_command`.
+- Skip re-downloading the archive (be idempotent) if certain post-extraction
+  conditions exist on the system.
+Do this with `only` or `skip_if`.
+- Download the archive without extracting (do not declare `extract`)
+- Download and import the GPG key used for signing.
+- Verify the downloaded archive with a detached GPG signature.
+- Extract the archive, do any additional post-processing, and clean it up.

+See [Rust language download, verify, and extraciton
+example][rustlang-sig-verification].

 ### Complex example

 A large and complex example which uses advanced features like YAML achors and